wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

-> In finished code, we would never use inline styles like the header example above (we'll remove them later during the detail pass).
+> In production level code, we would not use inline styles like the header example above (we'll remove them later during the detail pass).
 If you enjoy reading heated opinions, google why inline styles are bad.
 {.is-info}

 <br>